Toparvion/toparvion.pro/content/en/home/snowone.md

   label = "Twitter"

 +++
-On behalf of the program commitee<br/>I'd like to thank everyone who joined us on&nbsp;**SnowOne 2021** &mdash; a Siberian community-driven Java conference!
+On behalf of the program commitee<br/>I'd like to invite you to&nbsp;

-See you at SnowOne 2022 and JUGNsk community meetups! (hopefully offline :wink:)
+**SnowOne 2022** &mdash; a&nbsp;Siberian community-driven Java conference!

+February 25-26th, 2022, Novosibirsk, Academgorodok (offline & online)